Do you hear a ticking noise from your dash when the ignition key is on? Does

 Once released gently pull down on the wiring connector and remove it from the

-actuator.
-Inspect the connector for rust or corrosion and clean it as needed.
+blend door actuator.
+Inspect the connector for rust or corrosion and clean as needed.

-Next, locate and remove the actuator mounting screws, there should be two or
+Locate and remove the actuator mounting screws.
+There should be two or

 remove the screws in awkward places.
 Once removed place the screws into a small